Benralizumab (Fasenra)

 Aetna considers benralizumab (Fasenra) medically necessary for the treatment of asthma when criteria are met:

-1. For members 6 years of age or older who have previously received a biologic drug (e.g., Dupixent, Nucala) indicated for asthma in the past year; or
+- For members 12 years of age or older who have previously received a biologic drug (e.g., Dupixent, Nucala) indicated for asthma; or

 Aetna considers continuation of benralizumab (Fasenra) therapy medically necessary for treatment of severe asthma when all of the following criteria are met: